Dead Money Poker Club - Rulebook

 Texas Hold Em Rules

-REFER TO ROBERT'S RULES OF POKER FOR ANY POKER RELATED RULES NOT FOUND IN THIS RULEBOOK.
+REFER TO TDA RULES FOR ANY POKER RELATED RULES NOT FOUND IN THIS RULEBOOK.

 - The player to the left of the button posts the small blind.